 Viterbi decoding has the advantage that it has a fixed decoding time.
 It is well suited to hardware decoder implementation.
 But its computational requirements grow exponentially as a function of the constraint length, so it is usually limited in practice to constraint lengths of K = 9 or less.

 Input raw binary data is encoded by the binary convolutional encoder, which shall have native rate of 1/3, a constraint length equal to 5, and shall use the following generator polynomials codes to derive its three code bits (X1, X2 and X3):

 25 (8), 33 (8), 37 (8)

-The generator is depicted in the following figure
+The generator part of Convolutional encoder is depicted in the following figure.